BeneathTheInk/lazybones/README.md

 db.disconnect();
 ```

-When `.connect()` is called, the database will listen to the database changes feed and duplicate whatever is there.
-This means that `connect`, in a lot of ways, is like fetch with the exception that it is continuous.
+When `.connect()` is called, the database will listen to the database changes feed and automatically push changes to documents in the collection.
+This means that `connect`, in a lot of ways, is like fetch with the exception that it continually updates the documents.

 ## API